 The company was producing plaster and drywall adhesive that contained asbestos under the Bestwall Gypsum name until the 1970s.
 Joint compound containing asbestos also was made by Georgia-Pacific and its subsidiaries.
 The material is usually applied to sheetrock in thin lawyers and sanded to smooth the wall surface.
 This left many construction workers at risk of asbestos exposure.

-Many people were at risk of mesothelioma or lung cancer because of the asbestos that was used in various Georgia-Pacific products, especially its joint compound.
+Many people were at risk of mesothelioma or asbestos lung cancer because of the asbestos that was used in various Georgia-Pacific products, especially its joint compound.
 These employees often were working around sheetrock and joint compound with asbestos without proper safety gear to protect their lungs from asbestos.
 Also, thousands of homeowners and construction workers who lived or worked near the dangerous joint compound also faced exposure risks.
 Further, when these older homes are restored, renovated or repaired, people are at higher risk of asbestos exposure.

 Throughout the company’s use of asbestos over the decades, the risk of being exposed was not understood by workers.